Sergiu-Silaghi/Voltage-Regulator-with-overcurrent-protection/README.md

 This is achieved through a regulation mechanism based on feedback control, which stabilizes the output voltage despite variations in load current or input conditions.

-The regulator continuously monitors the output voltage and adjusts the control element to maintain the desired operating range.

 ---

 ## Overcurrent Protection